Puffverse (PFVS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Puffverse Historical Price

-According to the latest data gathered on Puffverse live price page, the current price of Puffverse is 0.003217USD.
+According to the latest data gathered on Puffverse live price page, the current price of Puffverse is 0.003231USD.
 The circulating supply of Puffverse(PFVS) is

 In the past 24 hours, Puffverse has shown a price movement of